LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A blood sample drawn from a vein in your arm

-An EPO test is usually ordered in follow up to abnormal findings on a complete blood count (CBC), such as a low red blood cell (RBC) count and low Hemoglobin and Hematocrit.
-These tests establish the presence and severity of anemia and give the healthcare practitioner clues as to the likely cause of the anemia.
-Erythropoietin testing is ordered to help determine if low EPO may be causing and/or worsening the anemia.
+An erythropoietin (EPO) test is used primarily to help diagnose the cause of anemia.
+An EPO test is usually ordered in follow up to abnormal results on a complete blood count (CBC), such as a low red blood cell (RBC) count and low hemoglobin and hematocrit.
+These tests help diagnose anemia and give the healthcare practitioner clues as to the likely cause of the anemia.
+Erythropoietin testing is used to help determine if low EPO may be causing and/or worsening the anemia.

 |Condition present||EPO level||Example(s) of possible cause(s)|

-|Anemia (low RBCs, hemoglobin and hematocrit)||Low or normal||Severe kidney disease|
+|Anemia (low RBCs, hemoglobin and hematocrit)||Low or normal||Severe kidney disease, anemia of chronic disease|

 |Anemia||High||Bone marrow disorder (e.g., myelodysplastic syndrome)|

 |Polycythemia (high RBCs, hemoglobin and hematocrit)||High||EPO-producing kidney tumor or other tissue (secondary polycythemia)|

 A synthetic form of erythropoietin (recombinant human erythropoietin or rh-EPO) may be used as a treatment to help increase RBC production in people with chronic kidney disease and other anemias related to bone marrow suppression and/or failure, such as that due to radiation or chemotherapy treatment for cancer.
 The drug treatment, which is given through a vein (intravenously) or under the skin (subcutaneous injection), is expensive and its stimulation of the bone marrow lasts only a few hours.
 The synthetic hormone's use has been promising, helping to decrease the need for blood transfusions and improving the quality life for many affected people.